Feedback: All feedback welcomed on and/or off list

 Christmas Day, Johnny stayed in bed for breakfast.
 The trip had taken a little out of him, although he’d never admit it.
 His family knew it too, but they’d never bring it up to him.
 They all had just silently agreed that he needed his rest to be able to enjoy the Christmas dinner that had been planned and let it go at that.

 There was also the matter of Abby’s letter.
 It had lain on the bedside table since the Fords had left.
 Everyone, except Johnny, it seemed, was consumed with curiosity about the contents of the letter but Johnny seemed reluctant to read it.
 Scott brought it up when he went up to pick up his brother’s breakfast tray.

 “I could get used to it,” Johnny replied.

 “I’m doing okay, Scott, just a little sore.
 I’ll be fine for dinner,” answered Johnny.

 “Good” …I see that Abby’s letter remains unopened, brother.
 Don’t you think you should see what it says?” asked Scott gently.

-“Well the Fords went to a lot of trouble to make sure you got it.
+“Well, the Fords went to a lot of trouble to make sure you got it.
 I’ll admit I’m curious about what it says.
-Don’t you think that Christmas might be a good day to read it?” he asked.
+Don’t you think Christmas might be a good day to read it?” he asked.